HOME

 Damon Albarn

-About: Britpop singer/songwriter, most notably with Blur and Gorillaz, but he has also helmed The Good, the Bad & the Queen; Monkey: Journey to the West; and Mali Music.
+Britpop singer/songwriter born 3/23/1968 in Whitechapel, London.
+With Blur and Gorillaz, but also helmed The Good, the Bad & the Queen; Monkey: Journey to the West; and Mali Music.

 Morris Albert